Skip to content

 If the website misbehaves, we generally reload the page so that the new files from the web servers are loaded and the issues are rectified.

-Similarly, in the Apple Safari browser on iPhone and iPad, you can reload the pages using the reload button.
+Similarly, in the Safari browser, you can reload the pages using the reload button.
 However, for a hard refresh, you need to clear the stored cache data and perform a reload.

 It will reload the webpage and download the fresh files into the browser.
 You can also pull down the webpage to refresh the page.